-Table 11-1 Interpretation of HIV Test Results Per Protocol Appendix II

-Test Test Result Interpretation Sample 1 HIV negative HIV-uninfected; test results indicate that you are not infected with HIV.
-Immunoassay positive or indeterminate HIV status not clear; test results indicate that you may be infected with HIV but additional testing is needed to confirm your status.
-Sample 1 Confirmatory Test positive If Screening or Enrollment Visit: HIV-infected; test results indicate that you are infected with HIV.
-You are not eligible for enrollment in this study, but additional counseling and referrals for care are available [provide per site SOPs] If Follow-up Visit: HIV-infected; test results indicate that you are infected with HIV; however, additional testing is needed for study purposes. negative or indeterminate HIV status not clear; additional testing is needed to determine your status.
-Sample 2 positive HIV-infected.
-Test results have confirmed that you are HIV infected.
-Regular study visits will discontinue at this time, but additional counseling and referrals for care are available [provide per site SOPs] Confirmatory Test negative or indeterminate (the participant may have already been given positive clinical lab results) HIV status not clear; test results indicate that you may be infected with HIV but additional testing is needed to confirm your status.
+Table 11-1 Interpretation of HIV Test Results Per Protocol Appendix II Test Result Interpretation 1107 negative HIV-uninfected; test results indicate that you are not infected with HIV.
+HIV Immunoassay positive or indeterminate HIV status not clear; test results indicate that you may be infected with HIV but additional testing is needed to confirm your status.
+Sample 1 Confirmatory positive If Screening or Enrollment Visit: HIV-infected; test results indicate that you are infected with HIV.
+You are not eligible for enrollment in this study, but additional counseling and referrals for care are available [provide per site SOPs] Test If Follow-up Visit: HIV-infected; test results indicate that you are infected with HIV, however additional testing is needed for study purposes. negative or indeterminate HIV status not clear; additional testing is needed to determine your status.
+O marks 0 positive HIV-infected; test results have confirmed that you are HIV infected.
+You will be exited from the study at this time, but additional counseling and referrals for care are available [provide per site SOPs] Sample 2 Confirmatory Test negative or indeterminate (the participant may have already been given positive clinical lab results) HIV status not clear; test results indicate that you may be infected with HIV but additional testing is needed to confirm your status.

-A sample HIV Pre- and Post-Test and STI Risk Reduction counseling worksheet is available on the MTN-038 webpage.
+A sample HIV Pre- and Post-Test and STI Risk Reduction counseling worksheet is available for use on the MTN-037 webpage under Study Implementation Materials.
 This worksheet provides a guide to the minimum requirements for HIV testing and counseling sessions; this worksheet may be tailored for use at each study site.